ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 The method ``SowCrop()`` and property ``CanHarvest`` remain unchanged.
 Within the method ``HarvestCrop()`` we need to once more invoke our helper script ``CropSequenceEnforcer`` to ensure that all harvested crops are stored in a central point.
-Instead, if we would try to store and access which crops are sown from within each individual *manager* scripts for sowing and harvesting of given crop, the script ``SowHarvest_wheat`` could only track previous wheat crops but no other crops planted on the field (and so forth).
+If, instead, we tried to store and access the previously harvested crops within each individual *manager* script (e.g., within ``SowHarvest_wheat``, etc.), that script would only be able to track previous wheat crops, but not any of the other crops grown in the same field.
 We conduct the following steps:

 - Access the name of the just harvested crop: